HTTP Explained: What Does HTTP Stand For, What is HTTP Meaning and HTTP’s Definition?

 Just like a huge metropolis with millions of cars.
 Wouldn’t it be a total mess should there be no traffic rules and regulations?
 It’s the same with the Internet.
 Without protocols like HTTP, it’d be a nightmare and all of this will be completely impossible.

-That said, not only HTTP is indispensable for the Internet and WWW, all other protocols are as important in Internet communications.
+That said, not only HTTP is indispensable for the Internet and WWW, but all other protocols are as important in Internet communications, albeit in less uses.

 What is HTTPS and what does HTTPS stand for?

 HTTPS stands for HyperText Transfer Protocol Secure and is a secure version of HTTP.
-It’s basically an encrypted HTTP channel that makes transferring of confidential information more secure.
+It’s basically an encrypted HTTP channel that encrypts all the information being exchanged, making transferring of confidential information secure from eavesdropping.

 Does HTTP have peers or sisters?